abhishek751982/BookSlot/README.md

-# AbhiBook - Booking App
+# BookSlot - Booking App

 ## Overview

-AbhiBook is a full-stack booking application developed using the MERN stack.
+BookSlot is a full-stack booking application developed using the MERN stack.
 The app features real-time booking management, search and filtering functionalities, secure user authentication, and payment integration.
 Stripe is used for payments, and Cloudinary handles image uploads.
 Tailwind CSS is utilized for a responsive and modern UI design.

 ## Features